Image default

 Image result for What It’s Like To Be A Blind Software Engineer At Amazon

-There are humans on the road that question me things like, “Can your dog tell you whilst to go the street?” or “Can she study the site visitors’ lights?”
-In fact, it’s more of a team attempt.
+Some humans on the road question me, “Can your dog tell you while to go the street?” or “Can she study the site visitors’ lights?”
+It’s more of a team attempt.
 If we can turn left to go to my favorite eating place or right to visit paintings, I still have to tell her which manner to go (haha).

 Related posts